 - About 1,250 summer camp participants use McCord Park each year.

 - About 1,100 preschool and youth participants in Community Center programming use the park each year.

 - Approximately 9,000 people attend special events in the park each year including Touch a Truck, National Night Out, and Paws in the Park.

 - An average of 148 kids per week visit the Community Center as part of local daycares, school groups, camps, etc.

 - The McCord Park ball diamonds and soccer fields were available to be reserved for 198 days in 2017.
 At least one of those fields was reserved 193 of those days.
 On average the park has 1,900 visits per week (players only) as a result of field permits.
 Adding parents, siblings, and spectators that number would at least double to 3,800 per week.

 - The Community Garden currently has 30 plots rented.

 - The park renovation plan proposes the addition of two small reservable shelters which would serve an estimated 5,600 people per year.

-- Residents are encouraged to bookmark this page and check back regularly for updates.
-You can also contact the Worthington Parks and Recreation Department at 614-436-2743 and speak to a staff member.
+Residents are encouraged to bookmark this page and check back regularly for updates.
+You can also contact the Worthington Parks and Recreation Department at 614-436-2743 for more information.